saisusheelkode/Sai/README.md

 * IEEE Southeast Conference (2018, 2019, 2020, 2021,2022)
 * IEEE Transactions on Cybernetics Journal (2019)
 * Proceedings of 2018 ASME InterPACK (2018)
+* IEEE Transactions on Aerospace and Electronic Systems (2022)
+* IEEE Conference on Decision and Control (2021)

 # Press Interviews and Articles